danwflynn/interactive-sec/README.md

 # Interactive System for Electronic Creativity

+This repository will be for everything but for now it only has the drawing software.

 Currently only runs on windows.

 Graphics API is GLFW.
 Set it up by running: